 If it bleeds through the initial bandage, you may have to apply a second bandage.
 Do not remove the first bandage, instead put the second one over the first.
 If it bleeds through the second one, remove the second one and apply a new second bandage.
 Do not remove the first bandage.
 If you apply continuous pressure the bleeding should stop within about 15 minutes.
 Once it stops bleeding you can apply ice or a cold pack to your lip and mouth if there is any swelling.

 For the most part, the tongue will heal if you keep it clean by rinsing with salt water.
-If you can't stop the bleeding, you show signs of an infection, or the wound is deep or large, call and let us know by calling us at (425) 616-0620 so we can get you in to have a look at it.
+If you can't stop the bleeding, you show signs of an infection, or the wound is deep or large, call and let us know by calling Perrinville Family Dentistry at (425) 616-0620 so we can get you in for a dental exam to have a look at it.
+Our office has the highest quality of dental technology and experts to help with all of your oral health needs.